potatofried02/Diegans_ECE253/README.md

 pip install -r requirements.txt

 Prepare Datasets:

 This project utilizes the IMGUR-5K dataset for training.

 We also include a custom "In-The-Wild" dataset for testing real-world distortions.

-Ensure data is placed in the ./data directory.
+Note: Ensure data is placed in the ./data directory.

 💻 Usage

-To run the demo files on loading checkpoint:
+To run the demo files utilizing the loaded checkpoint:

 cd src
 python demo.py

 👥 Contributors